MIT-Emerging-Talent/ET6-CDSP-group-10-repo/collaboration/minutes_of_meetings/eighth_meeting.md

 ## 4.0 SHARING OF ROLES

-### 4.1 Group members were assigned to various tasks to ensure efficient progress and timely delivery
+### 4.1 Various tasks to ensure efficient progress and timely delivery

 ---